Craig Stockings: Academic career

-While nearing the end of his doctorate, Stockings left the army and, in 2006, was appointed a Lecturer in History and Strategic Studies at the University of New South Wales, Canberra.
+While nearing the end of his doctorate, Stockings left the army and, in 2006, was appointed a lecturer in history and strategic studies at the University of New South Wales, Canberra.
 In 2007, he received a research grant, the Margaret George Award, from the National Archives of Australia to begin work on his next project—an operational history of the Battle of Bardia, the first battle in which the Australian Army fought in the Second World War.
 The result was a book, Bardia: Myth, Reality and the Heirs of Anzac, published by UNSW Press in 2009.
 The volume was followed in 2011 by a shorter work, titled The Battle of Bardia, for the Australian Army History Unit's Army Campaigns Series.
-He was promoted Senior Lecturer in History in 2008.
+He was promoted to senior lecturer in history in 2008.

 Following a series of edited volumes—Zombie Myths of Australian Military History (2010), Anzac's Dirty Dozen (2012) and, with John Connor, Before the Anzac Dawn (2013)—that sought to challenge or dispel dominant misconceptions in Australian military history, Stockings' next major research project delved into the Nazi German invasion of Greece during the Second World War with colleague Eleanor Hancock.
 The project was funded as part of a Discovery Grant of A$107,000 from the Australian Research Council in 2012, with the findings published as a book, Swastika over the Acropolis, with Brill in 2013.
 More recent projects include Britannia's Shield (Cambridge University Press, 2015), an analysis of British imperial defence in the late nineteenth and early twentieth centuries, and work on the International Force East Timor (INTERFET).
 Early research into the latter was funded by a 2015 Discovery Grant from the Australian Research Council worth A$140,344.
-By 2016 Stockings was an Associate Professor of History and Deputy Head of the School of Humanities and Social Science at the University of New South Wales, Canberra.
+By 2016 Stockings was an associate professor of history and deputy head of the School of Humanities and Social Science at the University of New South Wales, Canberra.